 Any student who has consumed or is under the influence of alcohol or any other controlled substance prior to or during the dance will face disciplinary consequences.
+Students should expect to be breathalyzed upon entry to the event.

-Guest passes will be available for some dances determined by the Dean of Students and the Vice Principal of Student Life.
+Guest passes will be available for some dances determined by the Dean of Students and the Principal of Student Life.

 A student must accompany her guest to the dance and remain in the company of her guest for the duration of the dance and both are subject to the rules of Carondelet High School and De La Salle High School.
 Students will be admitted to the dance up to 60 minutes after the start.
-Students may leave a dance that is three hours in duration no sooner than 30 minutes before the end of the dance.
-Students may leave a dance (e.g., Senior Ball) that is four hours in duration no sooner than one hour before the end of the dance.
+Students may leave a dance no sooner than 30 minutes before the end of the dance.

-Students who dance inappropriately and in a fashion inconsistent with the mission and standards of Carondelet High School will be directed to an adult leader.
-The second occurrence will result in that student being removed from the dance and the parent/guardian will be notified to pick up their daughter.
+Students who dance inappropriately and in a fashion inconsistent with the mission and standards of Carondelet High School, and/or engage in any unsafe behavior will be directed to the Dean of Students and/or the Principal of Student Life.
+Depending upon the behavior, the student may be removed from the event and will be required to be picked up by a parent/guardian.
+Other disciplinary actions may also apply.